 If you’re taking your baby out for a winter stroll in a carrier, a polar fleece bunting suit is a great option.
 You can find great ones from:

 For an added layer of warmth, grab a blanket, or a cover made for the baby carrier.
-While many companies make covers that are compatible with their specific product, like this one from Ergobaby and this one from Baby Bjorn, you can also find universal carrier covers, like this one from Jolly Jumper or the 7 A.M.
-Enfant Pookie Poncho.
+While many companies make covers that are compatible with their specific product, like this one from Ergobaby and this one from Baby Bjorn, you can also find universal carrier covers, like this one on Amazon or 7 A.M.
+Enfant.

 If your baby’s winter adventure will be taking place from the comfort of their stroller, add a bunting suit like the one mentioned for use in the carrier.

 If you’re looking for something warmer, The North Face and Columbia make adorable bunting suits that can withstand the chilliest of temperatures.
-Choose a blanket or cover to further protect your kiddo from the elements, like the JJ Cole Bundle Me or 7 A.M.
-Enfant Blanket 212 Evolution or the 7 A.M.
-Enfant Pookie Poncho.
+Choose a blanket or cover to further protect your kiddo from the elements, like the JJ Cole Bundle Me or something from 7 A.M.
+Enfant.

 Infant Car Seat